processing/p5.js/contributor_docs/friendly_error_system.md

 4. `helpForMisusedAtTopLevelCode()` is called on window load to check for use of p5.js functions outside of setup() or draw()

+Apart from this, the FES can also detect several other common errors that the browser may show.
+This is handled by `fesErrorMonitor()`.
+The full list of errors that the FES can work with can be found in [src/core/friendly_errors/browser_errors.js](https://github.com/processing/p5.js/blob/main/src/core/friendly_errors/vrowser_errors.js).

+The FES can also help the user differentiate between errors that happen inside the library and errors that happen in the sketch.
+It also detects if the error was caused due to a non-loadX() method being called in `preload()`

 Please also see inline notes in [src/core/friendly_errors/fes_core.js](https://github.com/processing/p5.js/blob/main/src/core/friendly_errors/fes_core.js) for more technical information.

 ### `core/friendly_errors/file_errors/friendlyFileLoadError()`: